RubberDuckCollector/quizlet-write/README.md

 - **NOT TESTED/ADAPTED FOR WINDOWS, ONLY MACOS AND LINUX**
 - ***For this reason.
 I personally recommend running this in WSL or changing the code to accommodate Windows if you want to use this program Windows.***
+***"term" or "question" refers to just the question on the flash card.***
-- **"terms" and "flash cards" are interchangable. "term" refers to both the question and answer on each side of the flash card.**
+    - "definition" or "answer" refers to the answer on the flash card
+    - "term" and "question" are interchangeable
+    - "definition" and "answer" are interchangeable.
 - Due to how [datetime](https://docs.python.org/3/library/datetime.html) formats the time, filenames may have colons in them.
 I don't know how these filenames behave on different systems.
 - A "session" is one completion of all the flash cards from a file.
 A completed session means you've answered all the cards correctly at least once.
-- If you wait until tomorrow to finish a session, you'll get credit for the day you finish the session on. e.g starting a session on the 1st of Jan. but finishing it on the 2nd will increase the terms done count for the 2nd of Jan., when the session is completed.
+- If you wait until tomorrow to finish a session, you'll get credit for the day you finish the session on. e.g starting a session on the 1st of Jan. but finishing it on the 2nd will increase the cards done count for the 2nd of Jan., when the session is completed.
 - I know how cursed this file is if you open it raw.
 Try not to think about it.

 - a Python version >= 3.10 because of the `match` key word (this was built on python 3.12)